SOTETO/heureka/readme.md

 - After a successful deployment, the proxy [Nginx](https://www.nginx.com/) will redirect the server to `/arise/#/signin/L2FyaXNlLyMvcHJvZmlsZQ==`.
 Thus, this redirect is part of the [Nginx](https://www.nginx.com/) configuration.

 #### List of commands
-The `dev prod` environment provides the following commands:
+The `prod` environment provides the following commands:

 - `up` - Start the `docker-compose up` considering the `.docker-conf/mode_prod/.env` file
 - `stop` - Stop all created containers.